VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/Arco_Design.md

   </tbody>
 </table>

-The corresponding colors of these tokens form VChart's default 20 color palette in Arco Design.
+The corresponding colors of these tokens form VChart's default 20 color palette in ArcoDesign.

 As described in the [document](https://visactor.io/vchart/guide/tutorial_docs/Theme/Theme_Concept_and_Design_Rules), the VChart data palette can also be dynamic and progressive.
 In general, the color palette will be dynamically adjusted based on the range of data item quantities.
 When there are no more than 10 data groups, a 10 color palette should be used; When there are more than 10 data groups, a 20 color palette is used.
 If there are more than 20 data groups, the palette colors will be applied repeatedly, starting from the first one.